 Homeowners insurance does cover damage from lightning strikes, although only for certain types.
 Our guide explains how and when your insurance company would cover or pay out for lightning strikes, and what homeowners can do to mitigate damages or issues when filing claims.
 Lightning strikes were responsible for $739 million in homeowners insurance losses incurred by nearly 100,000 policyholders last year, an increase of 9.7% from 2013, according to the Insurance Information Institute.
 Additionally, the average homeowners insurance claim related to lightning strikes was approximately $7,400 in 2014, a rise of 26.1% from the year prior, based on data by I.I.I. and State Farm.

-- How Homeowners Insurance Protects You from Lightning
+How Homeowners Insurance Covers Lightning Damage

 A lightning strike can create a fire inside or outside your home, ruin sensitive appliances, electronics and wiring inside the walls, and even shock and injure occupants.
 The good news is that lightning strikes, as well as fire caused by lightning, are covered as perils in almost all homeowners insurance policies, with no exclusions.
 A standard homeowners insurance policy should also provide coverage for: